fisker/jpeg-buffer-orientation/readme.md

 this package is design for use in browser, not optimized for node.

-1. accept `Buffer` instead of `ArrayBuffer` is easier to use.
+1. accept `Buffer` instead of `ArrayBuffer` should be easier to use.
-2. instead of reading the whole file, reading just head maybe better
+2. instead of reading the whole image, just reading head maybe better.

 ## License